-You only need to wander around Prague or any Czech city to notice one surprising fact: dogs are everywhere – idly resting under a tree, trotting alongside their master during their morning stroll or Sunday run, joyfully gambolling in the park or even taking tram 22 like a normal commuter.
+Prague, Czech Republic – You only need to wander around Prague or any Czech city to notice one surprising fact: dogs are everywhere – idly resting under a tree, trotting alongside their master during their morning stroll or Sunday run, joyfully gamboling in the park or even taking tram 22 like a normal commuter.
 This is one of the lesser-known fact about Czechs: they’re monumental dog-lovers.
 And it’s also a character trait you wouldn’t really expect to find here.
 At least I didn’t.

-Around a quarter of Czechs own a dog
+Around a quarter of Czechs are proud owner of dogs

 But data doesn’t tell the whole story.